sepiropht/vinay20045.github.io/posts/Procedural-vs-functionnal-programming.md

----
-title: "Let's do a game!"
----
+# Pick a game in vanilla js

 What the difference between procedural and functionnal code ? i will try to explain that.

-# Pick a game in vanilla js

 Today we gonna transform [this game](https://codepen.io/sepiropht-1474665215/project/editor/ZjOkze/#0) from vanilla js to react.
 The mission is double :